-In Windows 8 or Windows 8.1, you have the options to choose a network from Public or Private scenarios so that you can share it with the devices in range.
-For Network in Public places, you do not need to share it while if your system is confined to your home or private place, you can allow the sharing to the devices.
-This settings could be managed in the Control Panel under the hood of Network section.
+In Windows 11/10 OS, you have the option to choose a network from Public or Private scenarios so that you can share it with the devices in range.
+For Network in Public places, you do not need to share it, while if your system is confined to your home or private place, you can allow the sharing to the devices.
+This setting could be managed in the Control Panel under the hood of Network section.

-However, if you navigate to different places and need to change out the sharing settings of Network at short notice, there exists shortcut ways, using which you can easily configure these settings.
+However, if you navigate to different places and need to change out the sharing settings of the Network at short notice, there exist shorter ways, using which you can easily configure these settings.
 In this article, we’ll discuss the different ways to make sharing allowed or disallowed with the network you’re connected with.

 1. Press Windows Key + R combination and put gpedit.msc in Run dialog box.